 Raccoons are extremely opportunistic animals that have adapted remarkably well to human life; they sometimes seem purpose-built to drive homeowners crazy.

-How to Prevent Raccoons
+How to Keep Raccoons Out

 If the above scenario is to be avoided, you should start thinking about methods to prevent raccoons from coming onto your property.
 Like every animal, raccoons seek primarily three things: food, water, and shelter.